antononcube/Raku-Text-CodeProcessing/README.md

 ## TODO

+The following TODO items are ordered by priority, the most important are on top.

-- [ ] Provide a functions that works on string.
+- [ ] Provide a function that works on strings.
-  (By refactor the main function `FileCodeChunksEvaluation`.)
+  (By refactoring the main function `FileCodeChunksEvaluation`.)

 - [ ] Add unit tests for: